 Path to Prosperity Scholarship Program is part of the Florida Chamber Foundation’s mission of breaking the generational poverty cycle through its Florida Equality of Opportunity Initiative.
 Program seeks to raise $10 million in matching funds from Florida businesses, organizations and private donors for college scholarships.
 The Florida Prepaid College Foundation will match those contributions dollar-for-dollar. […]READ MORE

-We would like to give a big congratulations to our Hispanic Heritage Month scholarship essay contest winners.
-In celebration of Hispanic Heritage Month, we are proud to announce three exceptional students that recently were awarded a 4-Year Florida College Plan Scholarship!
-Each student was tasked with writing an essay that highlights the theme, “Celebrating Untold […]READ MORE
+We would like to give a big congratulations to our Black History Month scholarship essay contest winners.
+In celebration of Black History Month, we are proud to announce three exceptional students that recently were awarded a 4-Year Florida College Plan Scholarship!
+Each student was tasked with writing an essay that highlights the theme, “Community Champions […]READ MORE

 Learn how to log in to the Consumer Access Portal.

 Walk through key tabs for the Consumer Access Portal.

 Learn how to view a student’s plan information in the Consumer Access Portal.

 Learn how to purchase individual plans online, or add an additional plan for an existing student through the Consumer Access Portal.